Nikolaos-Gkionis/todo_app/rails_todo_app_EXECUTION.md

-# Rails Todo App - Step-by-Step Execution Guide
+# Rails Todo App - Step-by-Step Execution Guide (Simplified)

-**Purpose:** A comprehensive, beginner-friendly execution guide with detailed explanations, code examples, and learning notes for building a Rails 8.2 todo application.
+**Purpose:** A beginner-friendly execution guide with detailed explanations for building a simple Rails 8.0.2 todo application using SQLite and basic deployment.

 ---